BlauGroup/RNMC/GMC.md

 # GMC - <span style="color: #0066CC"> Gillespie Monte Carlo </span>

-Implementation of Gillespie's next reaction simulator appropriate for applications in a homogeneous region or where species are well mixed.
+Implementation of Gillespie's next reaction simulator appropriate for applications in a well mixed region.

 ## Sqlite IO

 Sqlite is used for input, output, and checkpointing.
-Before running GMC two necessary .sqlite files must be generated - The Reaction Network Database and State Database.
+Before running `GMC`, two necessary .sqlite files must be generated - The Reaction Network Database and State Database.
 Examples of Python code used to generate these files are available in [Examples](./Examples.html).
 Below is an outline of each .sqlite file and its necessary tables. **Each .sqlite file must follow this format exactly**.

 ### The Reaction Network Database
 There are two tables in the lattice reaction network database both of which **must be created and filled in by the user**: